remote-collab/remote-collab-rest-api/README.md

 ### Testing the service

-The Service's REST resources can now be tested with the integrated [swagger-ui](http://localhost:8080/swagger-ui.html)
+The Service's REST resources can now be tested with the integrated `swagger-ui` under [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ## Run with integrated sample UI